[Finished January 12 2025, text wrote June 4th 2025] (Minor rewrite October 10th, 2025)

 Hogan's Alley is named after a common term used for a police firearms training facility, and I gotta say, Nintendo did a fantastic job here of representing what being a law enforcement officer is like.
 Unlike every other Black Box NES game where you get a game over after 3 to 5 misses, here you get to shoot up to 9 innocent civilians before any sort of consequences start happening, and even once you're kicked out you get to come back for another round like nothing ever happened.
 Truly incredible accuracy by the team at R&D1 here.

 Actual thoughts: Although it probably has the most interesting gameplay of the 3 shooting gallery zapper games, this game just lacks any of the charm that Duck Hunt or Wild Gunman have.
-Maybe I'm just being the friend who's too woke but yeah, I don't care for the Training Facility setting, I'm sorry lol.
+Maybe I'm just being the friend who's too woke but yeah, I don't care for the cop training facility setting, I'm sorry lol.
 Can game is siiiiick though.

 Played on the FCE Ultra GX hombrew emulator using a Wii Remote in place of a zapper.